samsung-cnct/kraken-lib/Documentation/security/README.md

 openldap-admin   10.36.175.105   <nodes>       80/TCP            2h
 ```

-It can get service info, but not pod info.
+We can get service info, but not pod info, because Kraken, by default, assigns the ClusterRole to be:
-Cause Kraken assign below policy default.

 ```yaml
 ---